Google Tag Manager Update 2026: GTM Containers Become Google Tags

 Google Tag Manager Update 2026: GTM Containers Become Google Tags Google Tag Manager Update 2026: GTM Containers Become Google Tags

-Google Tag Manager is about to receive its most significant update in years.
-Revealed to partners and media ahead of the official announcement at Google Marketing Live 2026 on May 21st, GTM containers will effectively become Google Tags, merging two product lines that have always been closely related under the hood.
-The update introduces Destinations, centralized Google Tag settings, a visual event builder, and a dual-ID deployment model.
+Google Tag Manager is receiving its most significant update in years.
+First revealed to partners ahead of the official Google Marketing Live keynote on May 20, 2026, GTM containers are effectively becoming Google Tags.
+This merges two product lines that have always been closely related under the hood.

-Here is a breakdown of what is changing, what is not, and how it affects your day-to-day GTM workflow.
+Here is a full breakdown of what is changing, what is not, and how it affects your day-to-day GTM workflow.

 How GTM and Google Tag Are Merging